 Guiding our curriculum is our College’s motto of ‘educating for excellence in life and learning’.
 As a broad commitment, we strive to develop in students what are known in the Australian Curriculum as the General Capabilities, but are also known as the Six C’s.
 At the College, we refer to these as the Flinders Learner Traits of Communication, Collaboration, Citizenship, Critical Thinking, Creativity and Character.

 At Flinders, students are guided to develop their personal learner profiles.
 They identify their strengths and challenges as learners, and set goals to improve.
 They explore their skills in collaboration and communication, and develop character traits such as resilience, empathy and gratitude.
 They also explore what it means to be an active and engaged citizen as they contribute to helping people in need in the community and wider world.

-Our Primary School Wellbeing Program focuses on developing the social and emotional competencies and dispositions to assist our students to engage fully in learning and life.
+Our Primary School Learner Powers program focuses on developing the social and emotional competencies and dispositions to assist our students to engage fully in learning and life.

-Students also learn the Flinders values of Courage, Respect, Integrity and Compassion.
+Students also learn the Flinders values of Compassion, Courage, Integrity and Respect.

 Enabling Real-World Learning

 Students at Flinders are encouraged to connect their classroom learning to real-world problems and issues through such approaches as experiential learning and design thinking challenges.

 With this awareness, students are able to develop the skills and dispositions to be compassionate, engaged and empowered citizens.

 Student creativity is also encouraged through problem-based learning such as in Design and Technologies subjects.
 These units provide students with greater agency and choice in the ways that they find solutions to wicked problems.